Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 #text(red)[TODO: pas mal de trucs à rajouter dans le scheduler pour gérer ça]

 A jump instruction always jumps to the same position in a program.
-Hence, one cannot use them to simulate procedure calls (the return position from a procedure depends of the point in code at which the jump to the procedure happened).
+Hence, one cannot use them to simulate procedure calls (the return position from a procedure depends on the point in code at which the jump to the procedure happened).

 Calls are jumps that store, in a stack, the position from which they jumped.
 Returns are jumps that read in this stack to determine the position to which they jump.